 - 2. Dial account code.

-- To enter account code on an outgoing call,

-- 1. Press line button (LCD will prompt for "Account Code" if programmed to do so).

-- 2. Press ACCOUNT CODE.

-- 3. Dial account code.
+Your telephone automatically returns to the call after you've dialed the complete account code. - To enter account code on an outgoing call, - 1.
+Press line button (the display will prompt for "Account Code" if programmed to do so). - 2.
+Press INTERCOM (call is automatically placed on hold). - 3.
+Dial \ 04, - -OR-

-- 4. Listen for dial tone and dial number you are calling.